jyablonski/NBA-Projects/README.md

 To me, this was the most interesting animation I created.
 It's fascinating looking at the history of the league, seeing the steady rise of the 3-point shot, and the variability of the League Average TS% over the years.

+You can see that between 1999-2004, the League Average TS% was at its lowest point in the last 25+ years.
+It was also relatively low in 2012, which was the last lockout year.

 https://www.washingtonpost.com/archive/sports/2001/04/13/nba-approves-zone-defenses-other-changes/b9126ae0-f1b9-4a35-bb3e-a3ea86251375/

 The NBA allowing zones starting in the 2001-2002 Season probably contributed to lowering the League Average TS% for a couple of seasons.
 Teams hadn’t figured out how to properly space the floor, superstars could be easily shadowed / double teamed, and efficient 3-point shooters were very difficult to find or develop.